What are Release Notes and Importance of Software product Release Notes

 There isn’t a clear answer to this – as large organizations usually have entire teams dedicated to release notes.
 But in medium to small organizations, the responsibility falls on the product manager.

 In order to prepare release notes, though, the person in charge should have enough technical knowledge to understand the issues addressed, and then present it in an easily understandable manner.
+Some release management tools can help you manage the process of software release and delivery.

 What are the 5 major points which must be part of release notes template?